KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/kpi.rst

-Create KPI
+Create a KPI
 ########################################################################################################################

 KPI stands for Key Performance Indicator.
-It denotes a set of metrics, usually derived from simple measures, which allow managers to take a snapshot on key aspects of their business.
-The main characteristics of KPIs follow:
+It denotes a set of metrics, usually derived from simple measures, allowing managers to take a snapshot on the key aspects of their business.
+The main features of KPIs are listed below:

 -  summary indicators,
 -  complex calculations,